We had an amazing Summer 2017 camp, and we’re looking forward to 2018!

 Teens who participate in Off Center Teens are given space, materials, skills, and guidance as they work individually and as a group to write poems, stories, songs, collages, dances, and drawings from their life experiences.
 They then craft this material into a live performance and a published anthology which is available to the audience, free of charge, before and after the public performances.

-Off Center Teens is directed by Patrick Shaw, along with Rude Mechs Co-Producing Artistic Director Madge Darlington and Rude Mechs Company Member Jodi Jinks.
+Off Center Teens is directed by Patrick Shaw and Megan Tabaque, along with Rude Mechs Co-Producing Artistic Director Madge Darlington.
 Each has won awards of merit and critical acclaim for artistic work in the community and have experience teaching acting, performance and writing at all levels.
 They each hold MFA’s in theatre.

 About Grrl Action